Designations Congruent with Things: Chapter 23

 Carotid territory.

 Newt blinks and shifts his gaze from ceiling-ward to colleague-ward.
-He can’t see Hermann’s face in the dim light, just his outline, dark against the minimal backlight that comes from the windows that overlook the bay and setting sun.
+He can’t see Hermann’s face in the dim light, just his outline, dark against the minimal backlight from the windows that overlook the bay and setting sun.
 The frames of Newt’s glasses break the continuity of Hermann’s profile.

 I’m on the floor right now? he surmises, making slow sense of his skewed perspective.

-Yes, his brain replies.
-I think you are.
+Yes, his brain replies, I think you are.

 “OhIwasnotgoingt’dothis,” Newt says in a moderately intelligible slide, trying to come up on one elbow, but getting held down by Hermann, who shifts his hand from Newt’s neck to his chest in a clear gambit to maximize his unfair positional advantage.